Making the Most of Your Firm’s Publications: a Portfolio Approach to Intellectual Capital Development

-Conversely, best-selling books, Harvard Business Review articles, substantive white papers and other publications can break open new markets for professional services firms and shore up their share of old ones, as the following examples attest:
+Conversely, best-selling books, Harvard Business Review articles, comprehensive research reports, substantive white papers, and other publications can break open new markets for professional services firms and shore up their share of old ones—generating millions of dollars in new business in the process.

-How can professional services firms ensure that their white papers, articles, management journals, research reports, books and email newsletters generate substantial interest in the firm and, thus, maximize the investments made in these publications?
+How can professional services firms ensure their content generates substantial interest in the firm and, thus, maximize the investments made in these publications?
 We believe the marketing organization holds the key.

 A Portfolio Approach to Publishing Intellectual Capital